Domestic vs Business energy: What’s the difference?

 Online comparison sites

-With domestic energy, you can use our energy comparison services to compare and switch online instantly.
+With domestic energy, you can use an online energy comparison service to compare and switch online instantly.
 Online comparison services will provide live quotes and the option to sign up there and then to your chosen supplier.
 Signing up for dual-fuel quotes covering electricity and gas to your home is also possible.

 With Business Energy, you can request quotes via companies’ websites, but you will not receive live quotes.
 You will be contacted soon after putting your request in so that you can give more detailed information regarding your specific business needs and then will be provided quotes.